mch1307/mch1307.csnet.me/content/blog/migrate-to-hugo.md

 title = "From WP.com to Hugo on Netlify" type = "post" archives = ["2018"]
 +++

 When I decided to start blogging and have my own "site", I chose Wordpress.com as it is was for me the easiest and most comfortable solution.
 I have been using it for a few month and to be fair, I think the product and service are ok.

-The main painpoints to me are:
+The main pain points to me are:

 * authoring and preview
 * having to move to a more expensive plan in order to install plugin

 So I decided to have a look at [Hugo][1], a fast static web site generator.